Rubén Trejo: Career as an educator

 Upon arriving at EWU, Trejo led a week long student sit-in at the President's office in support of Latino students.
 An advocate for Latino and Chicano students, he frequently welcomed them to his home and studio.

 In 1977, Trejo co-founded the Chicano Education Program at EWU.
 This program promotes the career and higher education opportunities for Latino students and educates the general public on Latino heritage and the Chicano Movement.
 He was awarded the EWU Trustee Medal in 1987.
 Trejo also has a named scholarship; the Ruben Trejo Hispanic Scholarship for a Latino or Chicano student pursuing an undergraduate degree in art.
+In addition to this, in 2024, the Spokane Public Language Immersion Program changed their name to Rubén Trejo Dual Language Academy, in honor of this local legend.